 I’ve done a few Quick Pickled Jalapenos and some bread and butter pickles but no jams or preserves yet.
 Need to get those done while peaches are still at their peak.
 And maybe make some Okra Chips as well.
 Can you tell that preserving and canning is something I really enjoy?

-But what if you don’t have all the canning equipment or just don’t enjoy doing all that work?
+But what if you don’t have all the canning equipment or just don’t enjoy doing that kind of work?
 Well then, maybe refrigerator pickles would be more your style.

 These refrigerator kosher dill pickles are a copycat of the Claussen brand you find in the refrigerator section at your grocery store.
 They’re really, really easy to do and have a great crunch and flavor.
 I’d love for you to give these a try and let me know how you like them!